 GeneCards Summary for HDAC1 Gene

 HDAC1 (Histone Deacetylase 1) is a Protein Coding gene.
-Diseases associated with HDAC1 include Atrichia With Papular Lesions and Rett Syndrome.
-Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and PEDF Induced Signaling and Signaling by NOTCH1.
-Gene Ontology (GO) annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
+Diseases associated with HDAC1 include Atrichia With Papular Lesions and Retinoblastoma.
+Among its related pathways are PEDF Induced Signaling and Signaling by NOTCH1.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and transcription factor binding.
 An important paralog of this gene is HDAC2.

 UniProtKB/Swiss-Prot Summary for HDAC1 Gene